tyagi-prashant/buildout.coredev/docs/deprecation.rst

 Moving a module, class, function, etc to another place
     For some reason, i.e. merging packages, consistent api or resolving cirular import problems, we need to move code around.
-    When imported from the old place it logs a verbose deprecationWarning with information where to import from in future.
+    When imported from the old place it logs a verbose deprecation warning with information where to import from in future.

 Deprecation of a whole package
     A whole package (folder with ``__init__.py``)

     - all imports still working, logging deprecation warnings on first import
-    - ZCML still exists, but is empty (or includes the zcml from the newplace if theres no auto import (i.e. for meta.zcml).
+    - ZCML still exists, but is empty (or includes the zcml from the new place if theres no auto import (i.e. for meta.zcml).
     - Not sure if we can raise/log deprecation warnings in this case

 Deprecation of a whole python egg